 Further purchases would follow, and the firehouse would move more than once.
 According to a history of the TFD compiled by retired fire chief Daniel J. Simecek (served 1957–1997), the department’s first permanent home was a ten-by-twenty-foot addition built onto a garage owned by Earl Bowen (who served as chief from 1972 to 1932) in 1923.
 From there, they relocated to what is now the VFW Hall in 1939.

-Perhaps the most notable move came when, per Chief Simecek, “In 1954 Twinsburg Township passed a bond issue for money for a new fire station.
-Twenty-one firefighters formed the Twinsburg Land Company and cosigned a loan from Twinsburg Bank and used their summer vacation to build the building on the North side of the VFW Hall.
-Chief Ray Richner purchased the land and when the building was finished the Township used the bond money to pay off the loan for the land and materials used.”
-For private individuals to take it upon themselves to take on such a financial burden, even if briefly, would be a tremendous show of responsibility by anyone’s standards.
+Perhaps the most notable move came in 1954, when, according to Chief Simecek, “Twinsburg Township passed a bond issue for money for a new fire station.
+Twentyone firefighters formed the Twinsburg Land Company and cosigned a loan from Twinsburg Bank and used their summer vacation to build the building on the north side of the VFW Hall.
+Chief Ray Richner purchased the land, and when the building was finished the Township used the bond money to pay off the loan for the land and materials used.”
+For private individuals to take on such a financial burden, even if briefly, was a tremendous show of responsibility by anyone’s standards.

-According to the documentation provided by the Township, these services are currently paid for with proceeds from two property tax levies and supplemented by EMS billing revenues collected from insurance providers and non-residents.
+According to the documentation provided by the Township, these services are currently paid for with proceeds from two property tax levies and supplemented by EMS billing revenues collected from insurance providers and nonresidents.
 Population growth and urban sprawl did necessitate the construction of a second fire station for the TFD.
 Station #2 opened on Glenwood Drive in 2007.